metacpan/metacpan-cpan-extracted/distros/F/FunctionalPerl/docs/howto.md

   inspect the context and experiment with local function calls.

 * Use `Chj::Backtrace` in your program to see errors with stack traces.
-Or use `FP::Repl::Trap` to trap uncatched exceptions in a repl.
+Or use `FP::Repl::Trap` or better `FP::Repl::AutoTrap` to trap uncaught exceptions in a repl.

 * Disable tail call optimizations to see the history of function calls (TODO: implement a `Sub::Call::Tail` variant that ignores the tail call declarations or lets them be turned on/off at runtime?)

+* To get more detail on why predicates don't accept a value (e.g. those used to restrict `FP::Struct` fields), run this son startup (should we make this more convenient via a wrapper loader module?):

+        use FP::Failure;
+        $FP::Failure::use_failure=1;

 ### Lazy code